vamseeachanta/pyproject-starter/.ai/code-guidance/AI_ASSISTANT-ASTRO.md

-# CLAUDE.md
+# Guidance.md

-This file provides comprehensive guidance to Claude Code when working with Astro 5+ applications and the Islands Architecture.
+This file provides comprehensive guidance to AI Assistant when working with Astro 5+ applications and the Islands Architecture.

 ## Core Development Philosophy